 “This depends on several factors, but one of the biggest influencers will be if you have labored or had a vaginal birth before,” Lamppa says.
 “If this is your first baby, early labor can last for even a day or two, or it can be a matter of hours.
 It’s very hard to predict.
 If you have had babies before, the intensity of contractions can progress very quickly, even during this early phase of labor.”

-Once you think latent labor is happening, start watching the clock (you can use our easy Contraction Counter to help you keep track).
-Call your OB’s office and let them know what’s happening.
-The doc will likely tell you at what point to start heading to the hospital, but be warned: It might not be right away.
-That’s because many hospitals won’t admit you until you’re in active labor, so at the beginning stages, you’re probably better off at home.
+It’s a good idea to check in with your obstetrician or midwife’s office and let them know you’re experiencing early labor contractions, and give your doula the heads up, if you’re using one.
+They’ll likely tell you at what point to start heading to the hospital, but be warned: It might not be right away.
+That’s because many hospitals won’t admit you until you’re in active labor, so during the latent phase of labor, you’re probably better off at home.

 You’ll want to make sure your bag is packed for the hospital and do what you can to stay comfortable.
 That may mean taking a bath or shower, and walking, bouncing on an exercise ball or swaying on your hands and knees, Lamppa says.
 For some good early labor positions, check out these expert-recommended options.